chatox/networks-science-course/upf/upf-2018-calendar.md

 * By the end of T7 we must have seen degree distributions
 * By the end of T7 we must have seen centrality measures
-* By the end of T9 we must have seen k-core decomposition (**this is a tight constraint**)
+* By the end of T9 we must have seen k-core decomposition
 * By the end of T10 we must have seen spreading phenomena

-# Calendar for exams 2018

-The exam will be on 2018-12-21 from 15:00 to 17:00 and covers all the theory sessions we have seen in the course.